Author: Job Roskam

 Each gerbera flower is individually protected with a cup (small plastic sleeve) the gerbera flower will handle the transport period much better without damaging the flower.
 By using the gerbera cups the gerbera flower will arrive at the florist or wholesaler in top quality, which reduce the chance of claims.

-Click hereto view our new gerbera cups and gerbera cup machine brochure.
+Click here to view our gerbera cups and gerbera cup machine brochure.

 The advantages of using Japanese cups compare to boxes or Flower rackets are.